delisov/WindowsCalculator/README.md

 * Chrome Window with custom buttons
 * Binding of all the texts, so it's ready for globalization
 * Just a working calculator!

+Credits:
+* Glass effect, reveal effect, chrome winfow (infinite kudos!) was used from https://github.com/sourcechord/FluentWPF.
+Just a single showcase app that saved kilotons of hours!
+* Stackoveflow, obviously